zonemanager/zonemanager/docs/bind.md

 ### Creating initial configuration with AXFR transfer

-If you currently have local BIND servers with some zone that you want to migrate to ZoneMaster, you can just try to generate it using AXFR transfer.
+If you currently have local BIND servers with some zone that you want to migrate to Zone Manager, you can just try to generate it using AXFR transfer.
 First try to execute this command:

 ```
 dig axfr yourzone